-Medical devices must generally be approved by the FDA before use.
-However, certain defects or harmful effects of the medical devices may take months or even years of use before being discovered, after which time the defective product may have caused severe and often long-lasting side effects or injuries to the victim(s).
+Medical devices must be approved by the FDA before use.
+However, it may take years before certain defects are discovered, and the defective product may already have caused severe and often long-lasting side effects or injuries to the victim(s).
 For example, some types of breast implants, birth control implants, joint replacements, or devices have been later found to have caused negative side effects in those who used these devices.

 Defective Children’s Toys

-Children may often be especially vulnerable to defective products, as they may be unable to read warning signs or to take precautions to protect themselves.
-Some toys may be defectively designed or made in a dangerous manner such that the toy becomes a choking, suffocation, or strangulation hazard if the child accidentally swallows the product.
-A product may also fall over and trap the child or may have harmful substances in them that may harm a child, such as the lead content in certain types of paint.
+Children are often vulnerable to defective products, as they may be unable to read warning signs or take precautions to protect themselves.
+Some toys may be defectively designed or made in a dangerous manner such that the toy becomes a choking, suffocation, or strangulation hazard.
+A product may also fall over and trap the child or may have harmful substances in them that harm a child, such as the lead content in certain types of paint.

 Vehicles are a common source of product liability claims.
-Vehicles may suffer from manufacturing or design flaws that make the vehicle dangerous for the driver and others on the road.
+Vehicles sometimes have manufacturing or design flaws that make them dangerous for the driver and others on the road.
 Given the size and force of a vehicle, manufacturers must ensure every vehicle is safe for consumers with no design or manufacturing defects.
-Many defects may go unnoticed by the vehicle’s owner until suddenly causing an accident, such as defective brakes, fuel systems, or power steering.
+Many defects may go unnoticed by the vehicle’s owner until they cause accident, such as defective brakes, fuel systems, or power steering.
 Further, other vehicle defects may only become apparent in the event of an accident, such as a defective fuel tank that may explode after a collision has already occurred.

 HOW IS LIABILITY DECIDED IN A PRODUCT LIABILITY CASE?

-Under New Mexico law, manufacturers and other involved parties may be held strictly liable for a defective product that causes injuries to the consumer.
-Strict liability means that a victim will generally not have to prove the other party owed any duty of care or breached any such duty of care.
-Unlike most personal injury cases, which generally only require a victim to prove the elements of a negligence claim, your New Mexico defective product lawsuit may generally have to prove slightly different elements when pursuing a strict liability claim against a manufacturer or other party for a defective product, including:
+Under New Mexico law, manufacturers and other involved parties may be held strictly liable for a defective product that causes injuries to consumers.
+Strict liability means that a victim will generally not have to prove the other party owed any duty of care or breached that duty.
+Unlike most personal injury cases, which generally only require a victim to prove the elements of a negligence claim, your New Mexico defective product lawsuit may have to prove slightly different elements when pursuing a strict liability claim against a manufacturer or other party for a defective product, including:

 The Product Was Defective

-This element is typically the most difficult to prove in a product liability claim and is generally the most complex.
-First, the victim must prove that the product was defective, such as by proving the presence of a manufacturing or design defect, or a failure to warn against dangers in using the product.
-Depending on which type of defect is alleged, this process may vary.
+This element is typically the most difficult and complex element to prove in a product liability claim.
+First, the victim must prove that the product was defective by proving the presence of a manufacturing or design defect or a failure to warn against dangers in using the product.
+This process varies based on the product.

 For example, to prove the product contained a design defect, the victim must generally prove that the product could have been designed more safely at a reasonable cost.
 This process may involve showing that a safer design was available at the time of production, such as by showing alternate designs that were ultimately rejected by the manufacturer that would have produced a safer product.